 Sometimes the trials that come seem too much to bear.
 How do you cope?
-Imagine being able to know just how to cope with the trials that come.
+Imagine being able to know how to biblically respond to trials that come.
 In this post I’m sharing seven ways that bring relief when you go to the Lord as your source of comfort.

 Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you.
 1 Peter 4:12 ESV

 The good news is, the Lord is our deliverer!
 Let me tell you, friend.
 No matter what it looks like, God’s promises aren’t broken.
 He will provide for your needs and the Holy Spirit lives up to His name as the Comforter (John 14:26).

 Many are the afflictions of the righteous, but the LORD delivers him out of them all.
 Psalm 34:19 ESV